Nursing BSN

 RN to BSN

-RN to BSN Students will transfer approximately 65 credits from an associates degree curriculum.
+RN to BSN Students will transfer approximately 67 credits from an associates degree curriculum.
+Please see the Block Transfer policy for more information.

 PHL 285Philosophy of Medicine3